 - Compliment him when he does arrive close to the correct time.

 If you’ve been operating in a reactive environment for a while, you may think that one or more of those options are acceptable.
-However, a person with strong leadership skills knows that none of these options will work long-term.
+However, a person with solid leadership skills knows that none of these options will work long-term.

 A Solution that Lasts